ZacharyGodfrey/axe-stats/README.md

 # axe-charts

-A simple app for visualizing IATF axe throwing data
+Axe Charts is a simple site for visualizing IATF axe throwing data

 ---